Platform logo

 Case 1.
 Emergency Department of Careggi, Florence, 2016

 The first multisensory waiting room designed in Italy and specifically addressed emergency admissions for people with cognitive disabilities has been tested in the Emergency Department of Careggi, Florence (Figure 1).
-The waiting room contains curved counter walls and soft and not overstimulating colours that allow both patients and caregivers to reduce the discomfort generated by crossing a new and unpredictable environment.
-In addition, the room is equipped with an autonomous adjustment of lights, sounds, and smells governed by a device installed at the entrance and a facilitated communication system.
+The waiting room contains curved counter walls and soft, not overstimulating colours that allow both patients and carers to reduce the discomfort generated by crossing a new and unpredictable environment.
+Furthermore, a device installed at the entrance and a facilitated communication system govern the autonomous adjustment of lights, sounds, and smells in the room.
 The user can therefore manage and control the physical characteristics of the space and, consequently, the sensory stimuli.
+It could be considered a public space that can change and adapt to personal needs.

 1. Acoustic isolation